-Early Music 884x350.jpg Horizontal TabsDescription Join us for the 2019 Early Music Workshop as we explore Renaissance music from Franco-Flemish composers!
+Early Music 884x350.jpg Horizontal TabsDescription Join us for the 2021 Early Music Workshop as we explore the remarkable works of Michael Praetorius and other German composers!
 Period instruments are highlighted and program sessions focus on articulation, ornamentation, improvisation, and rehearsal techniques.
 The workshop culminates with an optional participant concert.
-Tuesday, June 4, 2019 to Saturday, June 8, 2019 Registration Fee: $450 / $425 if registering by April 1 *K-12 Educators: Earn 24 State of Michigan SCECH clock hours by attending this workshop.
-Register Here 2019 Theme: Franco-Flemish Composers Join us for the 2019 Early Music Workshop as we explore music from Franco-Flemish masters!
-You’ll get to know the music and history of Northern European Renaissance composers with fellow early music enthusiasts.
-Some program sessions focus on performance topics including articulation, ornamentation, improvisation, and rehearsal techniques.
-Other sessions will cover specialized topics like singing while playing a string instrument, advanced recorder consort, and more.
-In five days, you’ll work towards an optional performance and play music by Josquin des Prez, Guillame Du Fay, Thomas Crecquillon, Orlando di Lasso.
-We welcome players of: recorders, early winds (shawm, dulcian, sackbut, crumhorn), violins (with Baroque/Renaissance bow), viols, lutes, harpsichord, and percussion.
+Tuesday, July 20, 2021 to Saturday, July 24, 2021 Early Registration Fee: $425 through May 1, 2021Registration Fee: $450 after May 1, 2021 *K-12 Educators: Earn 24 State of Michigan SCECH clock hours by attending this workshop.
+Register Here 2021 Theme: Praetorius Celebration!
+Are you ready for a Praetorius party?
+We’ll feature Praetorius in this year’s German theme.
+In 2021, we celebrate 400 years of Michael Praetorius (1571-1621).
+We’ll play music by Praetorius and those in his circle as well as exploring his collection of over 300 dances, Terpsichore and Syntagma Musicum, especially "Die Organographia" (Book II).
+You’ll get to know the music and history of Michael Preatorius and other German composers with fellow early music enthusiasts.
+Program sessions focus on performance topics including articulation, ornamentation, improvisation, and rehearsal techniques.
+In five days, you’ll work towards an optional performance and play music by composers who lived and worked in modern-day Germany including Martin Agricola, Hans Leo Hassler, Michael Praetorius, Heinrich Schütz, and Samuel Scheidt.
+We welcome players of recorders, early winds (cornetto, shawm, dulcian, sackbut, crumhorn), violins (with Baroque/Renaissance bow), viols, lutes, Renaissance harp, harpsichord, and percussion.
 There will be some opportunities for vocalists as well.
 Participants must have the ability to read music.
-If you are instrumentalist, bring your own instrument(s).
+If you are an instrumentalist, bring your own instrument(s).
 Instrumentalists must have proficiency on at least one period instrument.
 The course will be held at A=440.
-Some classes will be held at A=465 on provided instruments.
 Some instruments are available to borrow during the workshop with advanced communication with the instructor.
 Printed music will be provided.
-Faculty Sarah Huebsch Schilling Artistic Director, Early Music Workshop, Interlochen College of Creative Arts Allison Monroe Music Faculty, Interlochen Early Music Workshop Schedule Supplies Participants must have the ability to read music, must have expertise playing at least one period instrument, and must supply their own instrument(s) which may include: recorders, other early winds, violin (with Baroque/Renaissance bow), viol, lute, harpsichord and percussion.
+Faculty Sarah Huebsch Schilling Artistic Director, Early Music Workshop, Interlochen College of Creative Arts Schedule Supplies Participants must have the ability to read music, must have expertise playing at least one period instrument, and must supply their own instrument(s) which may include: recorders, other early winds, violin (with Baroque/Renaissance bow), viol, lute, harpsichord and percussion.
 Some instruments may be available from the instructor with advanced notice.